Sometimes, graduate students in good standing at The Catholic University of America may find it necessary to take time away from their studies.

 ACADEMIC LEAVE TERM WITHDRAWAL PERMANENT WITHDRAWAL

 How long is the leave?
-Usually not more than two (2) semesters.
-One (1) semester Permanent
+One (1) to two (2) semesters One (1) semester Permanent

 What appears on my academic transcript?
 Nothing.
 The Academic Leave is not counted towards the time allowed for the completion of residence or other degree requirements.
-If you withdraw during the Registration Drop/Add Period, no notation will appear on your transcript.
-If you withdraw after end of the Registration Drop/Add Period, you will receive a grade of "W" in every class in which you were enrolled.
-This grade will appear on your transcript.
-Students who withdraw during a semester will receive a "W" grade in each class in which they were registered.
+If a student withdraws after the end of the Registration Add/Drop Period, they will receive a grade of "W" in every class in which they were enrolled.
+This grade will appear on their transcript.
+Students will receive a "W" grade in each class in which they were registered.

 After reviewing which option best fits your particular situation, you can apply for the appropriate Academic Leave or Withdrawal by completing the Academic Leave/Withdrawal Online Request Form.